AdamBedel/Arden-Vul/README.md

     - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps* but gain Halfling *Defensive Bonus*
     - _Elf_: Start with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability
     - _Fighter_: Get the new feature *Combat Talents* as described in Carcass Crawler 1 (cc1.pdf)
-    - _Goblin Mage_ : Use the _Gnome_ statblock.
+    - _Goblin Mage_ : Use the _Gnome_ statblock, but with the _Illusionist_ and _Necromancer_ spell lists (not _Magic-User_).
 Starts with Read Magic and 1 player-chosen spell in their spellbook.
 Lose _Detect Construction Tricks_ and _Speak With Burrowing Mammals_.
-    - _Goblin Rogue_ : Use the _Acrobat_ statblock.
-Use a d6 hit-die
+    - _Goblin Rogue_ : Use the _Acrobat_ statblock, but with a d6 hit-die
-    - _Magic-User_: Starts with Read Magic, 2 random spells, and 1 player-chosen spell in their spellbook
+    - _Magic-User_: Starts with Read Magic, 2 random spells, and 1 player-chosen spell in their spellbook.
+Can also use _Illusionist_ and _Necromancer_ Spells.
     - _Thief_: Use a d6 hit die
   - Class minimum scores are ignored.
 Prime Requisite score does not grant an XP multiplier.
   - For attack and AC values, we will use ascending armor class (numbers in brackets in OSE rules)